Join the NEW Community LLAD Advisory Committee, click here for more information.

 Shell LLAD Information

-The El Dorado Hills Community Services District ("EDHCSD") has formed a number of Landscape Lighting Maintenance Districts ("Districts") in order to provide maintenance and fund the maintenance of improvements within the Districts, which are yet to be activated.
+The El Dorado Hills Community Services District ("EDHCSD") has formed a number of Landscape and Lighting Assessment Districts ("Districts") in order to provide maintenance and fund the maintenance of improvements within the Districts, which are yet to be activated.
 The Districts were formed pursuant to the Landscape and Lighting Act of 1972, Part 2 of Division 15 of the California Streets and Highways Code (the "Act") and are "grandfathered" according to the provisions of Proposition 218.
 At such time as improvements have been installed and are ready for maintenance, the individual Districts will be activated, and an annual assessment will be levied to cover the costs of maintenance.
 The following Districts are considered Shell Districts: